 Opportunities for advanced education leading to university entrance will be balanced with technical and trades-based education, preparing all of our youth for entrance into the working world with skills and knowledge regardless of career path.

-Civic, professional, business and community organizations interested in having a guest speaker make a Citrus 2030 presentation may email their requests with a preferred and alternate date and time to email@example.com.
+Civic, professional, business and community organizations interested in having a guest speaker make a Citrus 2030 presentation may email their requests to email@example.com.

 Community groups interested in a guest speaker should indicate if a presentation on a particular aspiration is desired.